Beginning or Ending Your Day

 A daily devotional can be a great way to start or end your day.

 Over the years I've accumulated quite a few devotionals as you can see by this picture.
 (Now you see why my husband gives me grief when I bring another book in the house.)
 You have probably heard of Jesus Calling by Sarah Young.
-It is the most popular devotional right now.
+It is a popular devotional right now.
 I tend to lean more towards classic authors - C.S.
 Lewis, Charles Stanley, Henri J.M.
-Nouwen, Corrie ten Boom, Andrew Murray, Augustine,...
-But hands down my favorite is the classic devotional, My Utmost for HIs Highest by Oswald Chambers.
+Nouwen, Corrie ten Boom, Andrew Murray,...
+One of my favorite is the classic devotional, My Utmost for HIs Highest by Oswald Chambers.
 (Because of their popularity both Jesus Calling and My Utmost for His Highest come in hardback, paperback, and imitation leather.)

 Oswald Chambers was born in 1874 in Scotland and spent most of his life there.
 He became a traveling speaker and teacher at a Bible college.
 The last two years of his life he was a YMCA chaplain for British soldiers in Egypt.
 He died in Cairo in 1917 at the young age of 43 from complications of an emergency appendectomy.